 Cornish Mining: Home – This page contain a summary of the Main Mining areas of Cornwall.
 Some of the Mines are listed in alphabetical order, on other pages I have followed a walk covering the sites on the way.
-I apologise now if I have entered a mine into the wrong page, this is a confusing job as some sites almost next door to each other, appear to be classed in different Cornish Mining areas.
+I apologise now if I have entered a mine into the wrong page, because this is a confusing job.
+Some sites almost next door to each other, appear to be classed in different Cornish Mining areas.

 The details on the pages will be a brief note giving years of operation and metals produced, in many cases mines shut and re-opened during the years quoted.
 Where possible I will include other observations and details.
 I have tried to show at least two images of each site, some will be only one.
-On larger mines with significant remains there will be two or more images followed by a link to a dedicated linked page.
+Most noteworthy mines with significant remains will have two or more images followed by a link to a dedicated linked page.

 All these Cornish Mining pages in 2017 have had a make over.
 My printing in the darkroom has reached a point where I was unhappy with many of the images and I have reprinted them all.
-It has been a huge job to take on but very rewarding, it is likely to go on for several more years to come.
+Consequently it has been a huge job to take on but very rewarding, it is likely to go on for several more years to come.

 Finally, follow the drop down menu above to get to the page you want, or alternatively just click on the images below.

-The grim reality of Cornish Mining, with the dangers underground deaths were not uncommon, the miners did not usually live to enjoy their old age.
+The grim reality of Cornish Mining.
+Due to the many dangers underground deaths were not uncommon.
+As a result the miners did not usually live to enjoy their old age.

 Those who gave their lives for Cornish Mining.
 These were simple hard working men who forged an industry the likes of which this country, will never see again.